Skip to main content

 Key

-• Keys are a sequence of bytes, without a predefined length, that are used as identifiers.
+• A key is a sequence of bytes, without a predefined length, that is used as an identifier.
 Keys can be any type of byte payload.
 These can be, for example:

 • a string, such as "MSFT".